Skip to content

 Question 5: What do we wish we knew, but don’t?

-• AFG Area Highlights Spring 2015: “There were many suggestions about the meetings.
+• 2015 Spring AFG Area Highlights Spring 2015 (p3): “There were many suggestions about the meetings.
 Knowledge-Based Decision-Making (KBDM) process to reach an informed group conscience was discussed in the November Bulletin, which answered a few questions as to why we don’t use Robert’s Rules and why KBDM is more inclusive than the old way of conducting business.”